mauno-j-ronkko/sharkC64/docs/language/expressions/constants.md

       one  : zero + $01
 ```

 Each constant must also have a unique name.
-In sharkC64, all the names are case-sensitive.
+In the sharkC64 language, all the names are case-sensitive.
 The type of the constant must also be given, unless the type
 can be inferred from the fixed value.
 For instance, above, the type of the
 constant `one` is `byte` as that is the type of the value `zero + $01`.